Netherlands–United Kingdom relations

-Dutch Prime Minister Dick Schoof with British Prime Minister Keir Starmer in 10 Downing Street, February 2025.
+Dutch Prime Minister Rob Jetten with British Prime Minister Keir Starmer in Türkiye, July 2026.

 Netherlands–United Kingdom relations encompass the diplomatic, economic, and historical interactions between the Kingdom of the Netherlands and the United Kingdom of Great Britain and Northern Ireland.

 Over forty Dutch towns and cities are twinned with British towns and cities.
 Both English and Dutch are West Germanic languages, with West Frisian, a minority language in the Netherlands, being the closest relative of the English language if one excludes Scots.
 In addition, between 90% and 93% of people in the Netherlands claim to speak English, although a negligible percentage of British people can speak Dutch.
+The division of Southeast Asia (between Singapore as its colonial power and Indonesia as the Dutch East Indies) and South Africa as the Cape of Good Hope between the British and the Dutch colonial empires were largely solidified by the Anglo-Dutch Treaty of 1814 and the 1824, which permanently mapped out their global spheres of influence.

 The Netherlands has an embassy in London, and the United Kingdom has an embassy in The Hague.
 The UK also has a consulate in Willemstad, Curaçao.

 Both countries share common membership of the Atlantic Co-operation Pact, the Council of Europe, NATO, the OECD, the OSCE, the United Nations, and the World Trade Organization.
 Bilaterally the two countries have a Double Taxation Convention. the Netherlands is a European Union member and the United Kingdom is a former European Union member.